inexorgame-obsolete/modular-engine-old/README.md

 `conan export googlefruit inexorgame/stable` to create a google fruit package.

-Afterwards create a build folder and change into that folder.
+Afterwards use the new experimental conan feature [workspaces](https://docs.conan.io/en/latest/developing_packages/workspaces.html):a solution to work on different conan packages in the same *workspace*.

-`mkdir build && cd build`
+Therefore resolve all dependencies (in the workspace)

-Then install the dependencies with
+`conan install . -if=build`

-`conan install .. --build missing`
+Afterwards build it by changing into the build directory and executing cmake.

-and build it with
+`cd build && cmake .. && cmake --build .`

-`conan build ..`
+Then execute `app` with

-Then execute it with
+`cd app`

-`cd bin`
+`./app`

-`./modular`
+*You should see `Hello World` in the console here*